-Candidates whose admission at IITs was cancelled after joining any IIT are also NOT eligible to appear in JEE (Advanced) 2018.
+Candidates whose admission at IITs was canceled after joining any IIT are also NOT eligible to appear in JEE (Advanced) 2019.

 A candidate should NOT have been admitted in an IIT irrespective of whether or not he/she continued in the program OR accepted an IIT seat by reporting at a reporting centre in the past.

-- The candidates who had their seat cancelled (for whatever reason) before the last round of seat allotment for IITs, during the joint seat allocation in 2017.
+- The candidates who had their seat canceled (for whatever reason) before the last round of seat allotment for IITs, during the joint seat allocation in 2017.

-- The candidates did not report at any reporting centre
+- The candidates did not report at any reporting center

 - The candidates who paid seat acceptance fee in 2017 but